mounikach4/DevOps-Learning-Journey/Day-01-Linux-Basics/README.md

 ## 🎯 Objective

 Learn the fundamentals of Linux, understand basic DevOps concepts, and practice essential Linux commands.

+## 📘 Topics Learned

-## 📘 What is Linux?
+What is Linux?

 Linux is an open-source, Unix-like operating system widely used in servers, cloud computing, containers, and DevOps environments.

-## 📘 Why Linux?
+Why Linux?

-- Open Source
+Open Source

-- Secure
+Secure

-- Stable
+Stable

-- Fast
+Fast

-- Widely used in cloud servers
+Widely used in cloud servers

-## 📘 SDLC Models
+SDLC Models

-### Waterfall

-A sequential software development model where each phase is completed before moving to the next.
+Waterfall – A sequential software development model where each phase is completed before moving to the next.

-### Agile

-An iterative development methodology that delivers software in small, continuous releases.
+Agile – An iterative development methodology that delivers software in small, continuous releases.

-## 📘 What is DevOps?
+What is DevOps?

 DevOps combines Development and Operations to automate software delivery, improve collaboration, and enable faster deployments.

-## Commands Practiced

 ## 💻 Commands Practiced

-1. pwd (Print Working Directory) - Displays the current working directory.
+pwd - Displays the current working directory.
-Example: pwd
-Output: /home/ec2-user

-2. ls (List) - Lists all files and directories in the current directory.
+ls - Lists all files and directories in the current directory.
-Example: ls
-Output: Documents  Downloads  file.txt

-3. ls -la - Displays all files, including hidden files, with detailed information.
+ls -la - Displays all files, including hidden files, with detailed information.
-Example: ls -la

-4. cd - Changes the current directory.
+cd - Changes the current directory.
-Example: cd linux-practice

-5. cd .. - Moves to the parent directory.
+cd .. - Moves to the parent directory.
-Example: cd ..

-6. cd ~ - Moves directly to the home directory.
+cd ~ - Moves directly to the home directory.
-Example: cd ~

-7. mkdir - Creates a new directory.
+mkdir - Creates a new directory.
-Example: mkdir practice

-8. touch -Creates a new empty file.
+touch - Creates a new empty file.
-Example: touch notes.txt

-9. echo - Displays text or writes text into a file.
+echo - Displays text or writes text into a file.
-Example: echo "Hello Linux"
-Write into a file: echo "Hello Linux" > notes.txt

-10. cat - Displays the contents of a file.
+cat - Displays the contents of a file.
-Example: cat notes.txt

-11. cp - Copies a file from one location to another.
+cp - Copies a file from one location to another.
-Example: cp notes.txt copy.txt

-12. mv - Moves or renames a file.
+mv - Moves or renames a file.
-Example: mv copy.txt newfile.txt

-13. rm - Deletes a file.
+rm - Deletes a file.
-Example: rm newfile.txt

-14. rmdir -Deletes an empty directory.
+rmdir - Deletes an empty directory.
-Example: rmdir practice

-15. rm -r - Deletes a directory and all its contents.
+rm -r - Deletes a directory and all its contents.
-Example: rm -r practice

 ## ✅ What I Practiced

-- Created directories
+Created directories.

-- Created files
+Created files.

-- Added text into files
+Added text into files.

-- Read file contents
+Read file contents.

-- Copied files
+Copied files.

-- Renamed files
+Renamed files.

-- Deleted files
+Deleted files.

 ## ❌ Mistakes I Made

-- Wrong Command
-- cd linuc-practice
-- Error
-- No such file or directory
-- Correct Command
-- cd linux-practice
+Typed `cd linuc-practice` instead of `cd linux-practice` and received a **No such file or directory** error.

 ## 💡 Key Learnings

-- Linux is case-sensitive.
+Learned that Linux is case-sensitive.

-- Commands should be typed correctly.
+Understood that commands should be typed correctly.

-- Linux basics are essential for DevOps.
+Learned that Linux basics are essential for DevOps.

-## 📸 Outputs:
+## 📸 Outputs

 <img width="1920" height="1080" alt="Screenshot 2026-07-10 114240" src="https://github.com/user-attachments/assets/1b3ba098-c987-4176-a2f0-a40c6559f960" />
 <img width="1920" height="1080" alt="Screenshot 2026-07-10 114932" src="https://github.com/user-attachments/assets/7b7b072d-8bf9-4e64-8273-c3d8c985d9b6" />